 The prospect of rejection is one of the most stressful aspects of the college admission process.

 In reality, however, most students don’t have to fear rejection.
-In its annual survey of college freshmen, UCLA always seems to find that about 75% of students are accepted into their first-choice school.
+In its annual survey of college freshmen, UCLA always seems to find that at least 75% of students are accepted into their first-choice school.

 Here is a statistic that surprised me: 29% of schools admitted that they recruited students after the May 1 deadline.
 That is against the ethics standards promulgated by the National Association for College Admissions Counseling.
 So even though students had made their deposits to reserve their space in a school’s upcoming freshmen class, some schools were trying to entice teenager to attend their institutions instead.

 Dropping Their Prices

 With household income stagnant for the majority of Americans, many schools are finding that they have to increase their “tuition discounts” to attract students.
 The average tuition discount at private institutions today is 53.5%, which means the typical student who receives grants and scholarships from a private school (and nearly 89% do) don’t pay anywhere near the sticker price.

 On a one-to-five scale (five = strongly agrees and one = strongly disagree), 42% of private liberal arts and baccalaureate colleges nearly evenly gave responses of four or five to this statement: We have increased our discount rate in order to enroll more students.
 Private master’s level universities had slightly more admission directors saying they were increasing their discount.